benmvp/slides/2018/reactathon/why-react.md

 NOTES:
 - Who hear likes testing?!?!
-- The same component-based architecture that makes server-side rendering easy, also makes testing React components "minimally-painful
+- The same component-based architecture that makes server-side rendering easy, also makes testing React components what I call "minimally-painful"
 - Many other frameworks directly manipulate the DOM, making UI also hard to test
 - Pretty much have to run tests in a browser or headless browser which brought a host of issues